No significant changes to the existing traffic patterns are expected over the next week.

 On Monday.
 April 18, the Orange Street intersection opened to the public.
 The opening of the new intersection across the former highway corridor is significant and historic.

-Most significantly, it marks a new truncation of the highway environment and reclamation of New Haven streets designed for use by pedestrians and bicyclists as well as slower-speed motor vehicle traffic.
+Most significantly, it marks a reclamation of New Haven streets designed for use by pedestrians and bicyclists as well as slower-speed motor vehicle traffic.

 It is vital that drivers obey the traffic rules of the intersection in order to keep ALL users safe.